3 Scorpion Species Found in Oklahoma! (w/Pics)

-What type of scorpions are found in Oklahoma?
+What types of scorpions are found in Oklahoma?

 All the scorpions living in Oklahoma are nocturnal carnivores, so they are most easily seen at night.
 But did you know that all scorpions glow a bright blueish color under ultraviolet light?